ZionInMatrix/battleship/Readme.md

 # Battle Ship V1.0.
-Console-game in Java 1VS1.
+Console-game in Java 1 vs 1.

 ## Game description:
 The objective of the game is figuring out where these ships are placed and hit them.
 Each damaged part of the ship is displayed as "X"